s-c-morgan/s-c-morgan.github.io/_teaching/2021-spring-teaching-1.md

 location: "New York, NY"
 ---

-I was a grader for Joyce Robbins, and in charge of grading weekly homework assignments.
+I was a grader for Dr. Joyce Robbins, and in charge of grading weekly homework assignments.